 Prime Minister Theresa May — such a fan of "Blue Planet II" that she gifted Chinese President Xi Jinping with a boxed-set of the series complete with a message from David Attenborough — has all but waged a full-on war against plastic with a long-term environmental battle plan that, among other things, would see all avoidable plastic waste disappear from the U.K. by 2042.
 Initiatives outlined in the plan include a potential tax on all plastic takeout containers and the creation of plastic-free aisles at British supermarkets.

-May announced in April 2018 a proposal that is more immediate — banning the use of plastic straws, stirrers and cotton swabs by the end of the year.
+May announced in April 2018 a proposal to ban the use of plastic straws, stirrers and cotton swabs by the end of the year.
 "Plastic waste is one of the greatest environmental challenges facing the world, which is why protecting the marine environment is central to our agenda at the Commonwealth Heads of Government Meeting," May said.
 At the meeting, May took an even bolder step — asking other Commonwealth countries to also ban certain plastics.

 May's government also plans to ban wet wipes, reports The Independent.
 "As part of our 25-year environment plan, we have pledged to eliminate all avoidable plastic waste, and that includes single-use products like wet wipes," said a spokesperson from the Department of the Environment, Farming and Rural Affairs (DEFRA) in a statement.